mmmohajer/baseDesign/README.md

  </NavBar>
 ```

+To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestNavBar/DesktopNav.js).

 #### 1. NavBar

 This is the container for all components in the navbar (For example the Logo, menu, and register button), also It is fully responsive. you can use our SCSS classes for styling this component.